 Design & Planning for Social Inclusion

 Gives knowledge about the significance of the social dimension of sustainable development, focusing on urban development in suburban areas built in the 1960s and 70s in Sweden.
-Public participation of citizens is a central aspect.
+Public participation of citizens and processes of co-creation are central aspects.

 A real-life project in Sub-Saharan Africa, for students of different disciplines.
-Reality Studios are simultaneously student projects and real projects where the students act as consultants and researchers to improve the quality of daily life.
-(This studio is not offered every year).
+Reality Studio is simultaneously made of student projects and real projects where the students act as consultants and researchers to improve the quality of daily life.
+(This studio is may not be offered every year).

 Aims at introducing you to the field of architectural and urban conservation and transformation in a historic and contemporary context and to test new knowledge in a critical and reflective way.